apache/spark/docs/configuration.md

 * `SCALA_HOME`, to point to your Scala installation.
 * `MESOS_NATIVE_LIBRARY`, if you are [running on a Mesos cluster](running-on-mesos.html).

 In addition, there are four other variables that control execution.
-These can be set *either in `spark-env.sh` or in each job's driver program*, because they will automatically be propagated to workers from the driver.
-For a multi-user environment, we recommend setting the in the driver program instead of `spark-env.sh`, so that different user jobs can use different amounts of memory, JVM options, etc.
+These should be set *in the environment that launches the job's driver program* instead of `spark-env.sh`, because they will be automatically propagated to workers.
+Setting these per-job instead of in `spark-env.sh` ensures that different jobs can have different settings for these variables.

-* `SPARK_MEM`, to set the amount of memory used per node (this should be in the same format as the JVM's -Xmx option, e.g. `300m` or `1g`)
 * `SPARK_JAVA_OPTS`, to add JVM options.
 This includes any system properties that you'd like to pass with `-D`.
 * `SPARK_CLASSPATH`, to add elements to Spark's classpath.
 * `SPARK_LIBRARY_PATH`, to add search directories for native libraries.
+* `SPARK_MEM`, to set the amount of memory used per node.
+This should be in the same format as the JVM's -Xmx option, e.g. `300m` or `1g`.
+Note that this option will soon be deprecated in favor of the `spark.executor.memory` system property, so we recommend using that in new code.

-Note that if you do set these in `spark-env.sh`, they will override the values set by user programs, which is undesirable; you can choose to have `spark-env.sh` set them only if the user program hasn't, as follows:
+Beware that if you do set these variables in `spark-env.sh`, they will override the values set by user programs, which is undesirable; if you prefer, you can choose to have `spark-env.sh` set them only if the user program hasn't, as follows:

 {% highlight bash %}
-if [ -z "$SPARK_MEM" ] ; then
+if [ -z "$SPARK_JAVA_OPTS" ] ; then
-  SPARK_MEM="1g"
+  SPARK_JAVA_OPTS="-verbose:gc"
 fi
 {% endhighlight %}